fabiocarrara/neural-ode-features/README.md

 Pytorch code for training and evaluating Neural ODEs image classifiers on MNIST and CIFAR-10 datasets.
 It reproduces experiments presented in the following papers:

 > \[1\] Carrara, F., Amato, G., Falchi, F. and Gennaro, C., 2019, September.
 Evaluation of Continuous Image Features Learned by ODE Nets.
-In *International Conference on Image Analysis and Processing* (pp. 432-442).
+In *International Conference on Image Analysis and Processing (ICIAP '19)* (pp. 432-442).
 Springer, Cham.
 >
+> \[2\] Carrara, F., Amato, G., Falchi, F. and Gennaro, C., 2020, June.
+Continuous ODE-defined Image Features for Adaptive Retrieval.
+In *Proceedings of the 2020 International Conference on Multimedia Retrieval (ICMR '20)* (pp. 198-206).
+ACM.
+>
-> \[2\] Carrara, F., Caldelli, R., Falchi, F. and Amato, G., 2019, December.
-On the Robustness to Adversarial Examples of Neural ODE Image Classifiers.
-Accepted at the *2019 IEEE International Workshop on Information Forensics and Security*.
+> \[3\] Carrara, F., Caldelli, R., Falchi, F. and Amato, G., 2019, December.
+On the robustness to adversarial examples of neural ode image classifiers.
+In *2019 IEEE International Workshop on Information Forensics and Security (WIFS '19)* (pp. 1-6).
+IEEE.

 ## Getting Started